The Parish of Our Lady the Immaculate Conception,

 This website was originally written to display the collection of archive photographs owned by the parish

-and to celebrate the 150th anniversary of the founding of the parish.
+and to celebrate the 150th anniversary of the founding of the parish in 1861.

 The research done by the late Pat Kennedy when preparing to write her history of the parish, Sursum Corda, is gratefully acknowledged.